shiftyp/rest-in-space/README.md

 ## 🌐 What is a REST API?

-REST stands for Representational State Transfer, and in a nutshell, REST is an architecture for API's, whereby the state (current values of data) of resources (think data grouped around common objects your API operates on) are transferred (using HTTP or some other mechanism) between a client and a server for the purpose of reading or modifying that state.
+REST stands for Representational State Transfer, and in a nutshell, REST is an architecture for Web APIs, whereby the state (current values of data) of resources (think data grouped around common objects your API operates on) are transferred (using HTTP or some other mechanism) between a client and a server for the purpose of reading or modifying that state.
 While we're transferring state, the requests should themselves be "stateless" meaning that any request should be able to be processed by the server without knowledge of previous requests.

 ### 💯 Key REST Ideas